tomtom-forks/test-summary-action/README.md

       show: "fail, skip"
   ```

+* **`summary-title`: the summary title** (optional)
+  Title for the summary section.
+If not provided, defaults to "Test failures/results" or "Skipped/Passing tests" depending on the show input.

 FAQ
 ---
 * **How is the summary graphic generated?
 Does any of my data ever leave GitHub?**